sdcondon/SCClassicalPlanning/src/SCClassicalPlanning.Documentation/wwwroot/md/getting-started.md

     & Clear(blockC));

 // Next, let's define the end goal of our problem.
 Goals are essentially sets of literals.
-// Note well that goals are sets of *literals*, not predicates.
-That is, we can require that
+// Note that, unlike states, that is sets of *literals*, not predicates.
+This is so that we can require
-// certain predicates do *not* hold.
+// that certain predicates do *not* hold.
 In this case though, both of our goal's elements are positive.
 Goal endGoal = new(
     On(blockA, blockB)
     & On(blockB, blockC));